Afnan-Aldhahri/GO/Resources/Names and Semicolons.md

 package name should be good: short, expressive ,and  to the point.

-Conventionally,packages are given lower case , single-word names.
+Conventionally, packages are given lower case , single-word names.

-No need for underscores or mixedCaps.
+No need for underscores or mixed Caps.

 packages names need not be unique among all source code.